 - Patients and their visitor do not need to social distance from each other but are required to maintain six feet socially distanced from others at all times.
 Waiting areas will have limited, socially distanced seating to limit contact with others.

-- OB and pediatric patients may have ONE visitor.
-Visitors must enter and be screened at Entrance 5.
-Visitors must stay in the room.
-If the visitor leaves the Medical Center, no re-entry will be permitted.
+- OB and pediatric patients may have ONE designated visitor for the entire stay.
+Visitors must enter and be screened at Entrance 4.
+Visitors must stay in the room while on property.
+If a patient presents after hours for labor and delivery or emergency, they will be screened at Entrance 5.

 - ICU patients may have ONE visitor.
 Visitors must enter and be screened at Entrance 4 between 10:00 am – 12:00 pm AND 2:00 pm – 6:00 pm.
 Visitors must stay in the patient’s room.
 If the visitor leaves the Medical Center, no re-entry will be permitted.
 No visitor waiting room available.

-- NICU patients may have a designated parent, who will be allowed to visit the NICU once each day.
-This parent will enter through Entrance 4 during open hours and will be screened upon entry.
-The parent will also be required to stay in the zone until departing home for the day.
-We will continue to offer three meals each day if needed.
-Parents will not be allowed to have food delivered or bring in outside food in original packaging.
+- NICU patients may have both parents visit the NICU once each day; if they leave, they must wait until the next day for entrance.
+Parents will enter through Entrance 4 during open hours and will be screened upon entry.
+Individuals are required to stay in the zone until departing home for the day.
+Only one parent can be at the bedside at any given time.
+Parents will be provided meal cards and are not allowed to have food delivered or bring in outside food in original packaging.

 - We are restricting entrance into the Medical Center until further notice.
 If an entrance is closed, please proceed to another open entrance.

-- Entrance 2 will be open Monday through Friday from 7:30 am to 7 pm and Saturday from 9 am to 2 pm.
+- Entrance 2 is open Monday through Friday from 7:30 am to 7 pm and Saturday from 9 am to 2 pm.

-- Entrance 3 will remain open at all times.
+- Entrance 3 (Emergency Department) is open at all times.

-- Entrance 4 will be open Monday through Friday from 5:30 am to 7 pm and Saturday and Sunday from 7 am to 7 pm.
+- Entrance 4 is open Monday through Friday from 5:30 am to 7 pm and Saturday and Sunday from 7 am to 7 pm.

-- Entrance 7 will be open Monday through Friday from 7 am to 4 pm.
+- Fresh Healthy Café will be open Monday – Friday from 6 am – 8 pm.

 - Outside clergy members are no longer permitted to visit patients.
 We will utilize our own Pastoral Care staff and electronic methods to minister to patients.

-- Floral deliveries to Saint Francis Healthcare System locations from outside vendors is suspended.
+- Floral deliveries to Saint Francis Healthcare System locations from outside vendors is currently suspended.
+Floral orders are available for delivery within the medical center through Inspire Boutique.

-- All on-site support groups and classes are temporarily cancelled.
+- Some on-site support groups and classes are temporarily cancelled.
+Please verify with organizers.

 - Visit KeepCapeStrong.com for more information on local COVID-19-related resources and closures.